yodertv/Reminders/doc/readme.txt

 2.2
 - Merged with original 2.2 which added full editing mode in the history.

-// Work in this release
+// Work in this release (2.3)
 - Fixed update of existing todos in history list
+- Limit file server to only static files.
+Static server does NOT serve up the server files or the package.json file.
+- Enhanced make.js to support the new file structure.

 // Known bugs next Bug#16
 (Bug#16) Marking a task done in a historical list fails to communicate w/ the server.